-engaged in infringing conduct on more than one occasion.3 Yet, neither the statute nor the legislative history define repeat infringer.
+A repeat infringer, by definition, is someone who has engaged in infringing conduct on more than one occasion.3 Yet, neither the statute nor the legislative history define repeat infringer.

-In discussing the provisions applicable to nonprofit educational institutions,4 the House Report refers to more than two notifications within a three-year period as "a pattern of infringing conduct" This reference arguably suggests that a person would be deemed to be a repeat infringer once a second notification was received (assuming that the notifications were not based on material misrepresentations or otherwise invalid).
+In discussing the provisions applicable to nonprofit educational institutions,4 the House Report refers to more than two notifications within a three-year period as "a pattern of infringing conduct . . ."
+This reference arguably suggests that a person would be deemed to be a repeat infringer once a second notification was received (assuming that the notifications were not based on material misrepresentations or otherwise invalid).

-Treating a repeat infringer as someone who has been the subject of a second notification is a prudent approach and one that has been upheld as reasonable by at least one court.5 On the other hand, district courts in the Central District of California and Southern District of New York have approved of repeat infringer policies premised on termination upon receipt of a third DMCA notice, rather than a second one.6
+Treating a repeat infringer as someone who has been the subject of a second notification is a prudent approach and one that has been upheld as reasonable by at least one court.5 On the other hand, district courts in the Central District of California and Southern District of New York have approved of repeat infringer policies premised on termination upon receipt of a third DMCA notice, rather than a second one.6 One court also expressly approved of a service provider's policy of treating notifications received within a three-day

-$^{^3}See\ BMG\ Rights\ Management\ (US)\ LLC\ v.\ Cox\ Communications, Inc., 881\ F.3d\ 294, 301\ (4th\ Cir.\ 2018)\ ("A repeat infringer . . . is one who infringes a copyright more than once.").$
+$^{^3}See\ BMG\ Rights\ Management\ (US)\ LLC\ v.\ Cox\ Communications,$ Inc., 881 F.3d 294, 301 (4th Cir.
+2018) ("A repeat infringer . . . is one who infringes a copyright more than once.").